Baruntse: First ascents

 The mountain was first climbed May 30, 1954 via the south ridge by Colin Todd and Geoff Harrow of a New Zealand expedition led by Sir Edmund Hillary.

-The first ascent of the East Ridge was made on April 27, 1980 by Lorenzo Ortas, Javier Escartín, Jeronimo Lopez (all Spain) and Carlos Buhler (United States of America) of a Spanish expedition led by Juan José Díaz Ibañez.
+The first ascent of the East Ridge was made on April 27, 1980, by Lorenzo Ortas, Javier Escartín, Jeronimo Lopez (all Spain) and Carlos Buhler (United States of America) of a Spanish expedition led by Juan José Díaz Ibañez.

 In 1994, the first ascent of the North West face of Baruntse North by Vladimir Leitermann, Martin Otta and Tomas Pekarek was nominated for a Piolets d'Or.

 The first ascent of the west face was made in 1995 by a Russian team consisting of climbers Valeri Pershin (climbing leader), Evgeni Vinogradski, Salavat Habibulin, Nikolai Zhilin, and Yuri Ermachek.
 The ascent was made in seven days and the summit was made on October 12.

 In 2004, the first ascent of Ciao Patrick (V+/VI M6+ 90°) on the northwest face and northwest ridge of Baruntse North (7,057m) was made by Simone Moro, Bruno Tassi and Denis Urubko.
 The alpine-style ascent was identified as one of the most notable ascents of the year.

 In 2010, Becky Bellworthy from the United Kingdom became the youngest woman to summit Baruntse at 18 years old.

 Notable climbs and incidents

 In 1998, prominent American alpinist and ski racer Raoul Wille died of altitude sickness while climbing Baruntse.

 Nineteen-times Everest summiteer Chhewang Nima died in 2010 on Baruntse after falling through a cornice while fixing a rope beneath the summit.

 In 2013, Petr Machold and Jakub Vaněk from the Czech Republic were lost after attempting to climb up the mountain's west side, which had only been done once previously.
 They made it to 6,600m.
 Heavy snow caught them in camp, and when a rescue operation was mounted, the climbers could not be found.

 In 2018, Mera, a stray Tibetan mastiff-Himalayan sheepdog cross climbed Baruntse after following a trekking expedition up the mountain.
 Team leader Don Wargowsky shared his tent and a sleeping mat with the dog, who is thought to be the first canine to ascend a 7,000m peak.

 In 2021, Czech climbers Marek Holeček and Radek “Ráďa” Groh attempted the North-West face climb that had caught Machold and Vaněk eight years earlier.
 The perilous climb, which they later named "Heavenly Trap", lasted ten days due to increasingly worsening weather conditions.
-After summitting, the descent took nearly 80 hours.
+After summiting, the descent took nearly 80 hours.
 The climbers graded the route VI+ M6+ 80°.